ibmresilient/resilient-community-apps/fn_symantec_dlp/README.md

  ![screenshot: main](./doc/screenshots/main.png)

-This app allows bi-directional synchronization between IBM SOAR and Symantec DLP.
-Symantec DLP incident are escalated to IBM SOAR as cases with the creation of artifacts and notes in SOAR from the incident.
+This app allows bi-directional synchronization between IBM Security QRadar SOAR and Symantec DLP.
+Symantec DLP incidents are escalated to IBM SOAR as cases with the creation of artifacts and notes in SOAR from the incident.

 ### Key Features
 <!--